-As part of our season wrap-up series, we are going to examine how each player on the roster performed in 2012.
-Next up is our look at the Detroit Lions' wide receivers.
+As part of our season wrap-up series, we are going to examine how each player on the roster performed in 2013.
+Next, let's take a look at the Detroit Lions' wide receivers.

 Calvin Johnson - 14 games (14 starts) | 84 catches, 1,492 yards, 12 TD | 1 lost fumble

 Megatron was Megatron... for most of the season, anyway.
 A knee injury actually kept him from playing in two games this season, and there were a couple other games where he was clearly limited by injuries.
 Also, he had an alarming number of drops in 2013, although that was likely related to a finger injury.
 In any case, Johnson still put up big numbers in 2013, and when he wasn't on the field, the Lions offense looked lost.
 He's still the best wide receiver in football.

 Nate Burleson - 9 games (8 starts) | 39 catches, 461 yards, 1 TD | 2 carries, -8 yards | 0 lost fumbles